Introduction

 I wonder who it was that paid the excessive

-price of $103 for one of these thinking they were getting a miniature valve
+price of $103 for one of these, thinking they were getting a miniature

-FM radio, which is what it was incorrectly described as in the eBay ad.
+valve FM radio, which is how it was incorrectly described in the eBay ad.

 Maybe the lucky(?) purchaser got a surprise when he took the back off and